 Create an online account with your servicer to quickly manage your payments.
 Consider signing up for automatic billpay to ensure on-time payment and take advantage of the interest rate reduction.

-You may also have other debt obligations-such as credit card debt, an understanding with a parent about some prior borrowing, car loan, etc.
+You may also have an agreement with family or friends about prior borrowing, credit card debt, a car loan, or a mortgage.